 The library's virtual collection directly supports the college's strategic direction for online learning.
 The virtual collection serves all Lane faculty, staff and students anytime, anywhere with Internet access.
 At this time the virtual library contains approximately 25,000 ebooks, and 31 databases that provide to more than 37,000 journal titles.
-Our array of online dictionaries, reference collections, and encyclopedias has grown to include 37 items, and this number will continue to expand each year. [data on change over the last few years?]
+Our array of online dictionaries, reference collections, and encyclopedias has grown to include 37 items, and this number will continue to expand each year.
 As database vendors develop tools for mobile devices, Lane CC library augments its mobile library interface, which is growing in popularity.